boucadair/udp-ipfix/draft-ietf-opsawg-tsvwg-udp-ipfix.md

 ## SAFE Experimental Option

 Let us now consider a UDP Flow in which SAFE Experimental options are observed.
 If a udpSafeOptions IE is exported for this Flow, then that IE will have the EXP bit set to 1 ({{ex-udp-shared}}).
-This example does not make any assumption about the presence of other UDP options.
+This example does not make any assumption about the presence of other UDP options ("X" can be set to 0 or 1).

 ~~~~
 MSB                                                     LSB